Yusuffrih/Boots-Review-MS3/README.md

 ## Testing

 ### User Story Testing
+1. User Registration
-1. Registration create a secure account with a username and password
+    1. Create a secure account with a username and password
+    2. View profile (see profile testing no.8 below)
+    3. Edit (see profile testing no.8 below)
+    4. Delete

+2. Reviews:
+    1. View
-2. Write a review
+    2. Edit
+    3. Delete

 3. Read a review that someone else wrote